hoangduytran/blender-manual/manual/modeling/geometry_nodes/hair/guides/create_guide_index_map.rst

 Group ID
    ID to group together curves for guide map creation.
-   Curves will only chosoe a guide with the same ID value.
+   Curves will only choose a guide with the same ID value.

 Properties